Trent Reznor: Collaboration with other artists

 In 2006, Reznor played his first "solo" shows at Neil Young's annual Bridge School Benefit.
 Backed by a four piece string section, he performed stripped-down versions of many Nine Inch Nails songs.
 Reznor featured on El-P's 2007 album I'll Sleep When You're Dead, providing guest vocals on "Flyentology".
-Reznor co-produced Saul Williams' 2007 album The Inevitable Rise and Liberation of NiggyTardust! after Williams toured with Nine Inch Nails in 2005 and 2006.
+Reznor co-produced Saul Williams's 2007 album The Inevitable Rise and Liberation of NiggyTardust! after Williams toured with Nine Inch Nails in 2005 and 2006.
 Reznor convinced Williams to release the album as a free download, while giving fans the option of paying $5 for higher quality files, or downloading all of the songs at a lower quality for free.
-Reznor was also credited as "Musical Consultant" on the 2004 film Man on Fire.
-The movie features six Nine Inch Nails songs.

-Reznor produced songs for Jane's Addiction in his home studio in Beverly Hills.
-The first recordings – new versions of the early tracks "Chip Away" and "Whores" – were released simultaneously on Jane's Addiction's website and the NINJA 2009 Tour Sampler digital EP.
+Reznor produced songs for Jane's Addiction at his home studio in Beverly Hills, California.
+The first recordings (new versions of the early tracks "Chip Away" and "Whores") were released simultaneously on Jane's Addiction's website and the NINJA 2009 Tour Sampler digital EP.

 In November 2012, Reznor revealed on Reddit that he would be working with Queens of the Stone Age on a song for their sixth studio album, ...Like Clockwork.
 He had worked with the band once before, providing backing vocals on the title track of the 2007 album Era Vulgaris.
 Josh Homme has since revealed that Reznor was originally meant to produce the album.

 In January 2013, Reznor appeared in a documentary entitled Sound City, directed by former Nirvana drummer and Foo Fighters frontman Dave Grohl.
 Sound City is based on real-life recording studio Sound City Studios, originating in Van Nuys, California.
 It has housed the works of some of the most famed names in music history since its founding in 1969.
 The film was chosen as an official selection for the 2013 Sundance Film Festival and was available to download from its official website on February 1, 2013.
 Reznor also contributed to the soundtrack for the film, on the track "Mantra", along with Dave Grohl and Josh Homme.

 Reznor appeared in a live performance with Fleetwood Mac's Lindsey Buckingham, Dave Grohl, and Queens of the Stone Age at the 2014 Grammy Award ceremony.
 In an interview with a New Zealand media outlet, Reznor explained his thought process at the time that he was considering his participation in the performance: